IgniteUI/igniteui-xplat-docs/doc/en/components/charts/chart-types-area.md

 -->

 ## $PlatformShort$ Stacked Area Chart

+The Stacked Area Chart is used to show comparing results between series.
+Renewable electricity produced between USA, Europe and China is demonstrated in the example below.

 <!-- TODO copy and combine content (code snippets, iframes, description) from these topics:
 	data-chart-type-stacked-100-area-series.md